 Install4j uses image files to create the icon for your launcher.
-Windows icons are created that are optimized for Windows XP and have optimal display properties on older versions of Windows as well.
+Windows icons are created that are optimized for Windows 10 and have optimal display properties on older versions of Windows as well.
 You can also specify your own Windows icon file.
-On Mac OS X, ICNS icon files are used.
+On macOS, ICNS icon files are used.
 For Linux/Unix desktops, a .desktop file is created with the specified icon that allows users to easily create further shortcuts on their desktops and start menus.

 install4j creates installers with the following features:

-Installers generated by install4j run with Java 1.4, 1.5, 1.6 and 1.7, depending on the minimum project requirements that you configure in the install4j IDE.
+Installers generated by install4j run with at least Java 7 and up to the current Java version, depending on the minimum project requirements that you configure in the install4j IDE.

 install4j generates professional-looking GUI installers with freely configurable screens and actions.
 Actions can be added to each screen, so you can visually program your installer in the install4j IDE.
 Equally configurable uninstallers are generated automatically for each installer.

 Every GUI installer optionally supports console installations, where the installer screens are displayed on the terminal.
 All pre-defined screens and actions in install4j support console mode.
 The same applies to uninstallers.
 This is especially useful for installations on headless Unix/Linux servers.

 Every GUI installer optionally supports unattended installations and uninstallations, where the installer and uninstaller perform the installation automatically and silently without any user input.
 All pre-defined screens and actions in install4j support unattended mode.

 GUI, console and unattended modes all use the same screen and action configuration.
 This saves time when developing and testing the installer.